Neville Southall: Political activism

 He is a member of the trade union UNISON and serves as international officer for his branch.

 In May 2017, Southall endorsed Labour Party leader Jeremy Corbyn in the 2017 UK general election.
 He was impressed by Labour's plans to commit 5% of Premier League football's £8.3 billion broadcasting revenue back into the grassroots game, among other reasons.
 He subsequently said the following year: "Jeremy Corbyn's done all right.
 Whether you like him or hate him, he sticks to what he says."

 He is active on social media as a supporter of various charitable causes and LGBT rights, and has handed over his Twitter account to people from marginalised groups and organisations that work to support them, in order to give them a platform to answer questions from the public, including members of the LGBT community, a drugs helpline, a suicide bereavement charity, and a sex workers' collective.

 Southall is a prominent supporter of Welsh independence and has spoken at multiple events advocating for it.

+In 2018 Southall supported the choice of Wrexham as location for the Welsh football museum.